hannahro15/ready-steady-eat/README.md

 * [Pixabay](https://pixabay.com/) - For the food product images

 * [Font Awesome](https://fontawesome.com/icons) - For the icons used for the social links in the footer.

+* [Croppola](https://croppola.com/) - For cropping and re-sizing the food images so they are all the same height and width.

 ### Validators/Testing